V1rg1lee/POC_tor_clock_skew/README.md

 ```

 This will start the web server on port 8443.
 You can access it via
 - the Tor browser using `http://<ONION_ADDRESS>:8443/admin/data`, this will reply "Unothorizes", because you need to send the request with the "Authorization" header with your cookie.
+You can access `http://<ONION_ADDRESS>:8443` without the cookie.
 - with the command:
 ```bash
 python3 web/client.py